ypinhsuan/tp/docs/UserGuide.md

 #### Displaying lesson venue : `display-venue`

-Gives you the venue of a lesson.
+If you would like to find out the venue for a specific lesson, make use of this command.

 **Format**: `display-venue c\CLASS_INDEX l\LESSON_INDEX`
 * Gives the venue of the lesson specified at `CLASS_INDEX` + `LESSON_INDEX`.